• Skip to primary navigation

 • Brush the outer edge of the circle with water and then fold over the filling.
 Seal edges by pressing with a fork.

-• Place on a cookie sheet lined with aluminum foil or parchment paper and sprayed with oil.
+• Place on a foil or parchment-lined baking sheet and sprayed with oil.
 Brush top lightly with a beaten egg and bake.

 💡 Expert Tips